Next Chapter of Healthcare Innovation

 Find Your Path

 Now more than ever, there is a tremendous demand for healthcare professionals of all kinds.
-GMercyU’s Frances M. Maguire '55 Healthcare Innovation Center will bring together students from various majors to learn how to meet the diverse needs of patients, families, and communities.
+In the HIC, GMercyU brings together students from various majors to learn how to meet the diverse needs of patients, families, and communities.

 Computer Information Science – Technology plays an increasingly critical role in providing high quality, patient-centered healthcare.
 With access to the latest tools, technology and real-world learning experiences, GMercyU students can choose from three concentrations: Artificial Intelligence & Machine Learning, Cybersecurity & Computer Forensics, and Web Design & Multimedia.